stellar/stellar-cli/FULL_HELP_DOCS.md

 * `--sim-only` — Simulate the transaction and only write the base64 xdr to stdout
 * `--send <SEND>` — Whether or not to send a transaction

-  Default value: `if-write`
+  Default value: `default`

   Possible values:
-  - `if-write`:
+  - `default`:
-    Only send transaction if there are ledger writes or published events, otherwise return simulation result
+    Only send transaction if simulation indicates there are ledger writes, published events, or auth required, otherwise return simulation result
   - `no`:
     Do not send transaction, return simulation result
   - `yes`: